EdwardBurden/EdwardBurden.github.io/_posts/2020-06-17-CRPGUpdate1.md

 ---
 layout: post
 author: Eddy b
-title : RTS game update 23
-project : F.U.B.A.R
-category : Updates
+title : First Crit Happens Update project : Crit Happens category : Updates
 thumbnail: splash1.jpg
 ---
 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.